Jason Ravnsborg

 Jason Richard Ravnsborg (born April 12, 1976) is an American attorney and politician.
 A Republican, he served as Attorney General of South Dakota from 2019 until his removal in 2022.
 Ravnsborg ran for the U.S. Senate in 2014, losing in the Republican primary to former Governor Mike Rounds, who won the general election.

 Ravnsborg is a U.S. Army Reserve officer and combat veteran who has served tours in Afghanistan and Iraq.
 He was awarded the Bronze Star Medal for his service in Iraq.
 Before becoming attorney general, Ravnsborg was a lawyer in private practice and deputy state's attorney for Union County.

-On September 12, 2020, while driving home from a political fundraiser taking place at a bar, Ravnsborg struck and killed a pedestrian.
-He was charged with three misdemeanors—careless driving, driving out of his lane, and operating a car while using a cellphone.
-Ravnsborg pleaded no contest to driving out of his lane and operating a car while using a cellphone; the careless driving charge was dismissed.
-Subsequent investigation and legislative proceedings resulted in Ravnsborg's impeachment by the South Dakota House of Representatives in April 2022.
-He was suspended from office while the South Dakota Senate deliberated, and on June 21, 2022, Ravnsborg was convicted, removed from office, and permanently barred from holding public office in the state.
+In 2020, following a political fundraiser, Ravnsborg struck and killed a pedestrian while driving.
+This led to him being charged and convicted with three misdemeanors and permanently barred from holding public office in the state.

 Early life and education

 Jason Richard Ravnsborg (pronounced "Roundsberg") was born in Cherokee, Iowa, the son of Richard Ravnsborg and Jeanne (Gordon) Ravnsborg.
 He was raised on his family's farm and graduated from Cherokee Washington High School in 1994.

 After high school, Ravnsborg attended the University of South Dakota, from which he graduated in 1998 with a Bachelor of Science in history and political science.
 He then attended the University of South Dakota School of Law, from which he graduated with a Juris Doctor in 2001.
 Also in 2001, Ravnsborg completed an M.A. in history from the University of South Dakota.
 Beginning in 1996, he participated in the Army Reserve Officers' Training Corps program and served in the Army Reserve.
 In 1998, he received a commission as a second lieutenant in the United States Army's Transportation Corps.